Community Harvest of Central Vermont

 One of the most common questions we are asked is “When does gleaning season end and what do you do during the ‘off-season’?”
 We proudly answer that, for us, it’s always gleaning season!
 CHCV has very purposefully built our operation so that we can accept any surplus food at any time.
 Our work continues year-round – even as fields rest and snow falls.
 We consistently make food deliveries to our recipient site partners during all 12 months of the year.

 As you might expect, we do glean and send out the most food in the fall.
-But we are simultaneously storing up as much gleaned food as we can to sustain deliveries throughout the winter.
-We will also continue to pick up food from farms and food producers all winter long.
+But we also store gleaned food to sustain deliveries and pick up food from farms and food producers all winter long.

-You might be surprised to learn that in addition to farms CHCV also accepts food donations from individual home growers and other food producers, and from our fellow Vermont Gleaning Collective member organizations.
-Wherever there is surplus direct from producers we are likely looking to recover it and get it to people to eat.
+You might be surprised to learn that in addition to working with farms, CHCV also accepts food donations from individual home growers and other food producers, and from our fellow Vermont Gleaning Collective member organizations.

 If you’ve helped glean or prep deliveries or had a peek inside our coolers, you know that veggies are by far the largest category of food we glean.